informatics-isi-edu/sec-viewer/README.md

 ## Base and Standard

 Default for Base line is 0.
-If there is supplied base line(noise), then the smoothing is done with the baseline or else the smoothing is by the minimum of each trace within the 'region'
+If a baseline (noise) supplied, then the smoothing is done with the baseline on all other data traces

 Default for Standard line is 0 unless specified.